: Common River

 Welcome!

-By Common River Posted on Tue 20 Mar 2012, about 12 years ago
+By Common River Posted on Tue 20 Mar 2012, over 12 years ago

 Our future water goals is to distribute clean water to our school (150 day and 150 night students) and the surrounding community of 4000.
 We want to have distribution points for our neighbors for washing and laundry.